Nifty February 2019 futures at premium

-Axis Bank, Tata Steel and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Steel, Reliance Industries and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The February 2019 F&O contracts expire on 28 February 2019.